rethinkdb/rethinkdb-rs/0-about-rethinkdb/stability.md

 Since all complex software systems are quickly evolving, we use the following terminology to refer to potential issues:

-- No `systemic` issues means there are no underlying architectural problems that would prevent us from quickly fixing a reported bug.
+- No **systemic** issues means there are no underlying architectural problems that would prevent us from quickly fixing a reported bug.
-- A `required` feature is essential for using the product for its intended purpose.
+- A **required** feature is essential for using the product for its intended purpose.

 {% infobox info %}
-<strong>Found a problem?</strong> Help make RethinkDB better &mdash; <a href="/community">ask a question</a> or <a href="https://github.com/rethinkdb/rethinkdb/issues/new">submit a bug report</a>.
+**Found a problem?** Help make RethinkDB better &mdash; [ask a question](/community) or [submit a bug report](https://github.com/rethinkdb/rethinkdb/issues/new).
 {% endinfobox %}

 # Single node deployments #